Last updated on July 30th, 2022 at 08:16 pm

-In India, demat is maintained by two depository organizations National Securities Depository Limited (NSDL) and Central Depository Services Limited (CDSL), where all electronic securities are held.
-Service of any of above two depositories is available to investors through depository participants acting as an intermediary between the investor and the depository.
-Participants can be bank, stock brokers like Zerodha, 5 Paisa, financial institution, or custodian.
+In India, Demat is maintained by two depository organizations National Securities Depository Limited (NSDL) and Central Depository Services Limited (CDSL), where all electronic securities are held.
+Service of any of the above two depositories is available to investors through depository participants acting as an intermediary between the investor and the depository.
+Participants can be banks, and stockbrokers like Zerodha, 5 Paisa, Financial Institutions, or Custodians.

-Investors can open and maintain their demat account with these depository participants.
-These participants fulfill SEBI guidelines as well as sign agreement with SEBI to be a depository participants.
-It is to be noted that the Demat account charges may vary for each intermediary depending on volumes traded, type of subscription and terms and conditions between a depository and a stockbroker.
+Investors can open and maintain their Demat accounts with these depository participants.
+These participants fulfill SEBI guidelines as well as sign an agreement with SEBI to be depository participants.
+It is to be noted that the Demat account charges may vary for each intermediary depending on volumes traded, type of subscription, and terms and conditions between a depository and a stockbroker.

-What is the difference between a Demat account and Trading account?
+What is the difference between a Demat account and a Trading account?

-The investors need to understand that trading account is used to buy or sell orders in stock market, while demat account is used as a bank where shares bought are deposited.
-Hence it is mandatory to open both the accounts.
-Usually, alongwith the Demat account investor also gets a linked trading account in which the purchase and selling of securities is done.
+The investors need to understand that a trading account is used to buy or sell orders in the stock market, while a Demat account is used as a bank where shares bought are deposited.
+Hence it is mandatory to open both accounts.
+Usually, along with the Demat account investor also gets a linked trading account in which the purchase and selling of securities are done.

-- Regular demat account :- Used by investor residing in India.
+- Regular Demat account:- Used by investors residing in India.

 How does a Demat account works?

-An investor can begin trading by placing an order through online trading account.
+An investor can begin trading by placing an order through an online trading account.
 After placing the order, the exchange processes the order.
 The account shows the market price and the quantity placed for verification before executing the order.
 Once the processing is complete, shares are reflected in the statement of holdings.
-When the shares are to be sold, delivery instruction note has to be provided alongwith details of shares.
-Shares are then debited and corresponding cash value is credited to trading account.
-This account balance can easily be transferred to the bank account linked with the demat account.
+When the shares are to be sold, a delivery instruction note has to be provided along with details of the shares.
+Shares are then debited and the corresponding cash value is credited to the trading account.
+This account balance can easily be transferred to the bank account linked with the Demat account.